Mongol invasion of Europe: End of the Mongol advance

 The historian Jack Weatherford claims that the Mongol invasion concluded when the geography was no longer in their favor.
 To venture farther would have put their army at a disadvantage.
 This was because there was no more pastureland, which their methods of warfare relied upon, and the more humid coastal climate would weaken the Mongol bows.
 However, a counter to this assertion is that the Mongols were willing to fight in the densely populated areas of Song China and India.
-Furthermore, the Mongols were able to conquer Southern China which is located in a tropical climate zone and would have received far more rainfall and humidity than anywhere in Europe.
+The Mongols did conquer Southern China, which is located in a tropical climate zone and would have received far more rainfall and humidity than anywhere in Europe.
 The territory of Western Europe had more forests and castles than the Mongols were accustomed to, and there were opportunities for the European heavy cavalry to counter-attack.
 Also, despite the steppe tactics of the Avars and early Hungarians, both were defeated by Western states in the 9th and 10th centuries, though many states conquered by the Mongols have also faced steppe tactics successfully before.
-A significant number of important castles and towns in Hungary had also resisted the formidable and infamous Mongol siege tactics.
+A significant number of important castles and towns in Hungary had also resisted Mongol siege tactics.

 John Keegan thought that Europeans had an advantage due to more food surpluses enabling better campaigns, and larger horses.

 Some historians believe that the reason for Batu's stopping at the Mohi River was that he never intended to advance further.
 He had made the new Rus' conquests secure for the years to come, and when the Great Khan died and Batu rushed back to Mongolia to put in his claim for power, it ended his westward expansion.
 Subutai's recall at the same time left the Mongol armies without their spiritual head and primary strategist.
 Batu Khan was not able to resume his plans for conquest to the "Great Sea" (the Atlantic Ocean) until 1255, after the turmoil after Ögedei's death had finally subsided with the election of Möngke Khan as Great Khan.